Difference Between Yoga & Physical Exercise

 A strong body and mind is necessary to endure the stresses and strains of daily life.
 Rapid movements of the muscles place the heart under increasing levels of strain and increase adrenaline which stimulates the mind.
 If we work on the physical body only without taking care of the mind we can only sustain short-term health and may return to unhealthy lifestyle habits and choices or seek relief in addictions or stimulants.

 Muscular development does not necessarily mean a healthy body.
 Health is the state when all organs function perfectly under the intelligent control of the mind.
 The stretching of muscle forces blood through the veins, inverted postures use gravity to force the blood back to the heart.
 All of this strengthens and stretches the heart and increases the rate at which blood circulates.
 Muscle fatigue is counteracted through proper breathing and relaxation.
 By bringing awareness to the breath the whole practice becomes a moving meditation aligning the body, mind and heart.

 Physical exercise relies solely on aerobic activity to increase heart rate and thereby circulation.
 This produces tremendous strain on the heart.
-Many highly trained athletes die of heart failure.
 Violent movements exceed the muscle and circulation limits, causing fatigue.